Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

 Subd.
 2. Deaf.
-“Deaf” means a hearing loss of such severity that the individual must depend primarily on visual communication such as American Sign Language or other signed language, visual and manual means of communication such as signing systems in English or Cued Speech, writing, speech reading, and gestures.
+“Deaf” means a hearing loss where the person communicates primarily through American Sign Language or another signed language, signing systems in English, Cued Speech, reading and writing, speech reading, or other visual communication.

 Subd.
 2a.
 Hard-of-hearing.
-“Hard-of-hearing” means a hearing loss resulting in a functional loss of hearing, but not to the extent that the individual must depend primarily upon visual communication.
+“Hard-of-hearing” means a hearing loss where the person does not communicate primarily through visual communication.

-(1) interpreting between a spoken language, such as English, and a visual language, such as American Sign Language;
+(1) interpreting between a spoken language, such as English, and a visual language, such as American Sign Language or another signed language;

-(2) interpreting between a spoken language and a visual representation of a spoken language, such as Cued Speech and signing systems in English;
+(2) interpreting between a spoken language and a visual representation of a spoken language, such as Cued Speech or signing systems in English;

-(3) interpreting within one language where the interpreter uses natural gestures and silently repeats the spoken message, replacing some words or phrases to give higher visibility on the lips;
+(3) interpreting within one language where the interpreter silently repeats the spoken message, replacing some words or phrases to make the message more readable;

-(4) interpreting using low vision or tactile methods for persons who have a combined hearing and vision loss or are deafblind; and
+(4) interpreting using low vision or tactile methods, signing systems, or signed languages for persons who are deafblind; and

 (5) interpreting from one communication mode or language into another communication mode or language that is linguistically and culturally appropriate for the participants in the communication exchange.